bradenbest/balance/installer/README.md

     $ mv balance installer/build/

-Package up `/installer` directory as a tar.gz and a .zip
+Package up `/installer` directory as a tar.gz

     $ tar zcf installer.tar.gz installer/
-    $ zip installer.zip installer/* installer/build/*

-Upload the resulting .zip and .tar.gz using the release feature.
+Upload the resulting .tar.gz using the release feature.
 Format of release should be as follows:

     Tag version: [version]